 As you cook more on your seasoned griddle with oil, the better it will get.
 Not only does it enhance the flavor of food, but it also provides a good cooking experience.

-When you’re done seasoning, drizzle another 3-4 tablespoons of cooking oil.
-This will create a protective layer against rust and tarnishing.
+Drizzle another 3-4 tablespoons of cooking oil onto the griddle’s surface to create a robust protective layer against rust formation.

 If you ever encountered mold on the grill check this How To Clean Mold Off My Grill – Best Way